ohrite/slips/code-review.md

     * I use SMS to run my business because anything else feels too long
     * Code review frequency spectrum
     * Making a change to a gem can feel great if it's fast, or infuriating if slow (forking in anger)
-* But what else is going on?
-    * Being Right
-    * Generalizing
-    * The guessing game
-    * Contempt
-* What kinds of responses could I have?
-    * Defensiveness
-    * Counter-critiquing
 * Ways of getting better at dealing with difficult people
     * Use I-statements, avoid you-statements
     * Clearly state emotions and physical situation